ianhuet/ianhuet.github.io/20230719_blind-spots.md

 ### Who does the happy path serve?

 Seeing the Waymo taxis I wanted to book a ride but I was thwarted.
-To hail it a Waymo an iOS/Android app is required but I found it was region blocked.
-While disappointing I could easily understand this intentional restriction.
+To hail a Waymo an iOS/Android app is required but I found it was region blocked.
+While disappointing, I could easily understand this intentional restriction.
 It is an ambitious system currently in a very limited trial phase.
 But what about all those businesses with much less ambitious systems that are already generally available and broadly advertised?

 Subsequently I discovered that the problems with booking the flights was primarily due to our journey having 2 legs, involving different carriers.
 The integration between these carriers systems had many unmarked dead-ends, and I happened to fall into lots of them.
 It was frustrating but during the time I was travelling [it could have been much worse](https://edition.cnn.com/2022/12/27/business/southwest-airlines-service-meltdown/index.html).